andrejewski/himalaya/README.md

 ## Features

 ### Synchronous
 HTML is turned into JSON, that's it.
-Himalaya is completely synchronous and does not require any complicated callbacks.
+Himalaya is synchronous and does not require any complicated callbacks.

 ### Parses Attributes
-Himalaya does a couple things when processing attributes:
+Himalaya does a couple transformations when processing attributes:
 - Camel-cases attribute names
 - Attributes without values are set to their names (i.e. `disabled` turns into `disabled="disabled"`)
 - Groups `data-*` attributes into a `dataset` object